Twitter suspends journalists who wrote about owner Elon Musk

 “If confirmed as retaliation for their work, this would be a serious violation of journalists’ right to report the news without fear of reprisal,” the group said.

-The Germany government added more criticism.
-The Foreign Ministry tweeted that it’s “got a problem” with not being able to follow the suspended accounts and added that “press freedom must not be switched on and off at will.”
+Advertisers are also monitoring the potential loss of Twitter users.
+Twitter is projected to lose 32 million of its users over the next two years, according to a forecast by Insider Intelligence.

-Spokesman Christofer Burger said the ministry opened an account on Mastodon “to ensure we remain reachable.”
+They’re projecting a nearly 4% drop in 2023 and another 5% drop in 2024, as technical issues and the return of accounts banned for offensive posts return under new Twitter rules.

-Associated Press writers Kelvin Chan in Berlin and Frank Jordans in Berlin contributed to this report.
+Associated Press writers Kelvin Chan in London, Frank Jordans in Berlin and Mae Anderson in New York contributed to this report.